ErisVentures/optyx-blog/content/tutorials/learning-optyx.md

 ### Conditions

+#### Selective Conditions

+Selective conditions will have exactly one match within each group if the condition is applicable to the photo.
+For example, even if every photo is blurry in a group, whichever is _least_ blurry will receive the "sharpest" label.
+Selective conditions are helpful for selecting photos within a group.

 1. **Best Overall** - The best overall photo when all features are considered.
 1. **Best Faces** - The photo with the overall best faces, the happiest, sharpest, and most eyes open.
 1. **Happiest Faces** - The photo with the happiest faces, regardless of sharpness or squinting eyes.
 1. **Sharpest** - The photo with the sharpest edges.
 1. **Solo Group** - A photo that is the only photo in its group.
 When a photo is the only photo in the group, this is the only condition that will match.
 1. **Unmatched** - A photo that does not match any other condition.
 Used as the default handling mechanism.

+#### Absolute Conditions

+Absolute conditions apply to every photo regardless of its group status.
+For example, if every photo in a group has blurry faces, each will receive the "Poor Focus" label.
+Absolute conditions can be helpful for eliminating entire photo groups.

+**NOTE: As of Optyx v1.3, only photos with obvious faces are candidates for absolute conditions.**

+1. **Sharp Focus** - Any photo that has all subjects in sharp focus.
+1. **Adequate Focus** - Any photo that has at least one subject in sharp focus or a majority of subjects with acceptable focus.
+1. **Poor Focus** - Any photo that has a majority of subjects out of focus and no subjects in sharp focus.

 ### Actions